muddi900/deno-sheets/README.md

 Since then, I have actually implemented that technology, when helping out a family member with their small business.
 I implemented it on the server side using Flask.
 I wanted to do something similar in Typescript/Javascript.
-Just for experimentation’s sake.
+Just for experimentation's sake.

 However, until recently, it was a chore. `Node.js`, the sever side JS runtime, is a crufty, unweildy mess.
 It requires hundreds of dependencies to do even the most basic tasks.
-Unlike python, which has a “batteries included” philosophy, Node is quite barebones.
+Unlike python, which has a "batteries included” philosophy, Node is quite barebones.
 Then the creators of Node, came up with Deno.

 Deno has a similar philosophy than python.
 And it is cross compatible with node